mikekaram/ether_ros/README.md

-# Welcome to the IgH Master Userspace Real-time program tutorial by Mike Karamousadakis
+# Welcome to the EtherROS program tutorial by Mike Karamousadakis

 For any questions, send email to: mkaramousadakis @ zoho.eu